07 Nov Vancouver Housing Market Forecast 2018 ⌂ Richmond Burnaby City of Vancouver Surrey Richmond BC

 Are you looking for good opportunities for rental income property?
 Or just wondering when the best time to sell your home in greater Vancouver?
 Take a look at the best best renovation ideas and plan your selling strategy.

 The Vancouver housing market is reflective of a strong BC and Canadian economy and the outlook for spring 2018 is positive too.
 As the King of unaffordability, Vancouver is suffering from a crushed housing market, big immigration, increased global trade, growing poverty and stagnant wages.
 The monthly stats send the same message each time.

 This same situation exists in the Toronto housing market which is enjoying a stronger fall season as well.
 In fact, a few are sensing the beginnings of continued housing boom after a weak late winter 2018 season.

 The Real Estate Board of Greater Vancouver (REBGV) reported that sales of detached, attached and apartment properties reached 35,993 on the Multiple Listing Service® (MLS®) in 2017, a 9.9% decrease from the 39,943 sales recorded in 2016, and a 15% decrease over the 42,326 residential sales in 2015. — from GVREB 2017 Year Report.

 Vancouver remains perhaps the most unaffordable city in North America based on home price vs income.
-With new mortgage rules coming in 3 weeks, more Vancouverites will find themslves stuck in the rental market which is also not getting any better.
+And with new mortgage rules Vancouverites have found themselves not much better off.
 Ask any post secondary student about housing.
+However, it’s expected that new investment will pour into student hotel housing projects.

 The sales to listing ratio for the all important condomnium market was an astonishing 68%, up 7% since September.
 Cheap condos are hot, and going for way beyond what they’re actually worth.